Mass--radius relations, surface redshift, and echo time of neutron-star--wormhole system with chaotic magnetic field and anisotropic matter: GR coupled with two scalar fields and a magnetic field

 \subsection{Elimination of the ghosts}

-First, it is important to note that the elimination of ghosts presented in this subsection follows the procedure outlined in Ref.~\cite{Nojiri2024}.
+First, it is important to note that the elimination of ghosts presented in this subsection follows the procedure outlined by~\cite{Nojiri2024}.
 Now consider a metric of a general spherically symmetric and time-dependent spacetime, given by

 Let us now assume the ansatz